Does Exercise Improve Posture?

 In addition to the psychological benefits of maintaining good posture during exercise, it will also reduce the chances of muscle strain and falling.
 Taking ownership of your posture is even more critical while gyms are closed, as you won’t have your personal trainer or class leader on hand to remind you.

-When exercising, go through the following checklist regularly:
+To improve your posture when exercising, go through the following checklist to improve your posture when regularly:

 Is your neck aligned with your spine?